101 Small Animal Anatomy and Introduction to Pathologies

 Marlene J. Narrow

 Marlene is a pioneer in the canine massage therapy field and has been involved in animal massage since the early 1980s.
-She originally trained with Jack Meagher, the founder of Equine Sportsmassage in the United States.
+She originally trained with Jack Meagher, the founder of Equine Sports Massage in the United States.
 She has led numerous canine massage workshops to sled dog racers, agility dog competitors, dog groomers, and other animal groups.
-Marlene’s family includes her own sled dogs, cats, horses and oxen.
+Marlene’s family includes her own horses, cats, rescued bovines and a pig.
 They are all living testimony to the healing power of massage and the contribution to animal health and well-being.

 Ilene H. Segal, DVM, CCRP